fivexl/terraform-aws-ssl-checker/README.md

 Configuration is done via env variables

-* `HOOK_URL` - Slack web hook URL where to send events.
+* `HOOK_URLS` - Comma separated string of Slack web hook URLs where to send events.
 This is a mandatory parameter.
 * `HOSTNAMES` - Comma separated string with domain names.
 This is a mandatory parameter.
 * `HEALTH_CHECK_MATCHER` -  The response HTTP codes to use when checking for a healthy responses from a hostnames.
 You can specify multiple values (for example, "200,202" for HTTP(s)) or a range of values (for example, "200-299" or "0-99").
 Default - `'200-399'`
 * `CERTIFICATE_EXPIRATION_NOTICE_DAYS` -  How many days before the expiration date of the certificate to send reminders.
 Default - `'7'`